Header

 Extraction of phenotypic traits from virtual 3D assemblies of beech tree seedlings

-This project aims to understand if the provenance of a tree affects its phenotype based on hundred beech saplings from all over Europe.
+This project aims to understand if the provenance of a tree affects its phenotype based on hundreds of beech saplings from all over Europe.
+To derive the phenotypes, you will develop and apply methods from photogrammetry and remote sensing.

 More information (PDF, 1 MB)